asyncapi/community/BOUNTY_PROGRAM.md

 In case the Bounty Program Participant has not provided a weekly update to the Draft Pull Request and/or on the Bounty Issue (on Monday, the last activity of any of the abovementioned types was five or more calendar days before, e.g., on `2024-01-29`, the last activity of any type was on `2024-01-24` or earlier,) they are pinged as a reminder to do so.

 In case the Bounty Program Participant has not provided an update to the Draft Pull Request and/or on the Bounty Issue after two pings over two Mondays, on the third Monday it is assumed that the task cannot be completed within the rest of the time, and the Bounty Program Participant has silently dropped the Bounty Issue.
-Ban rules are applied to such Bounty Program Participants, and the Bounty Issue becomes free for assignment to another Bounty Program Participant with a reset timeline, both in the current and next calendar quarter rounds of the Bounty Program.
+Suspension rules are applied to such Bounty Program Participants, and the Bounty Issue becomes free for assignment to another Bounty Program Participant with a reset timeline, both in the current and next calendar quarter rounds of the Bounty Program.

 In case the dropped Bounty Issue is transferred to the next calendar quarter round of the Bounty Program, the reward for this Bounty Issue does not alter the budget allocated for the next calendar quarter round of the Bounty Program, and it is excluded from the randomization process for the next calendar quarter round of the Bounty Program if such a process is to take place.